 Dimensions are 29.5 x 87 inches at 2 pounds, making it light and easy to carry.
 It’s made with a 210T polyester fabric that should be both comfortable and durable to use.
-Temperature range is 35 to 40 degrees Fahrenheit, meaning it’s better suited for weather a bit less cold, but still should fare well in the cooler seasons.
+The temp range is 35 to 40°F, meaning it’s better suited for weather a bit less cold, but still should fare well in the cooler seasons.

 Included are both a compression sack and nylon sack, making it easier to give your body a snug fit, while also adding more customization.
-A mummy hood can be pulled over for additional covering and warmth, and there are zippers on either side for easy access.
+A mummy hood can be pulled over for additional covering and warmth, and there are zippers on either side of the sleeping bag for easy access.

 Revalcamp – Easy to Pack

-The temperature rating for this is 40 degrees Fahrenheit, meaning it should be ideal for warm/cool weather.
+The temperature rating for this is 40°F, meaning it should be ideal for warm/cool weather.
 The fabric is water resistant and has UV protection, along with an anti-snag zipper.
 The stand-out feature though is the many vivid colors this brand comes in, which should definitely excite children and adults.

 Coleman Brazos Cold-Weather Sleeping Bag – Includes Stuff Sack

 Price is a definite concern for many people, as spending more than you have to on proper equipment can be bad for your budget.
 Oftentimes, you might be able to find brands with similar features for a fraction of the cost, depending on what you’re looking for.
-The Coleman Brazos Cold-Weather Sleeping Bag isn’t just a solid consideration for budget-minded people, but for anyone looking for quality outdoor bedding at a lower price point.
+The Coleman Brazos Cold-Weather Sleeping Bag isn’t just one of the best budget options we recommend, but it's great for anyone looking for high quality outdoor bedding at a lower price point.

 Dimensions are 33 x 75 inches and 5.56 pounds, making it sizeable and somewhat light.
 The fabric is made from a polyester and tricot lining, that has the added benefit of being machine washable.
 Its fiberlock construction helps protect against insulation shifting, which might help for longevity.

 It also has a patented no snag zipper to help lessen frustrations with unzipping, which could make it more attractive to any side sleeper who needs more room.
 The temperature range is 20 to 40 degrees Fahrenheit, making it ideal for cold, cool, and warm weather.

 Choosing A Temperature Rating

-Temperature ratings are important because they tell you what weather and temperature your sleeping bag is best suited for.
-With that being said, many temperature ratings can be outright misleading, so a handy rule of thumb is to go off of “comfort ratings,” which usually run a bit warmer compared to a brand’s “lower limit” rating, by about 10-15 degrees.
+Sleeping bag temperature ratings are important because they tell you what weather and temperature your sleeping bag is best suited for.
+With that being said, many temperature ratings can be outright misleading, so a handy rule of thumb is to go off of the “EN comfort rating,” which usually runs a bit warmer compared to “lower temperature limit” ratings, by about 10-15 degrees.

 Increasing Temperature Rating

-This is easily done by just adding more layers to your bag.
+This is easily done by just adding more layers to your sleeping bag.
 You can wear a jacket while tucked inside, add a blanket, gloves, etc., to increase warmth.
 Any kind of fabric that can be layered evenly can help stave off the cold.
 For extra insulation, consider adding a sleeping pad to keep your sleeping bag off the cold ground.

 In simple terms, an EN rating or European Norm is used as a consistent measurement of temperature that can be used industry-wide for sleeping bags and other outdoor equipment.
 The EN rating tends to run lower in comparison to the EN Comfort Rating by about 10-15 degrees.
-If you’re going for 3-season camping, you’ll typically want the EN rating for your sleeping bags to be somewhere between 10 and 30 degrees Fahrenheit.
+If you’re going for 3-season camping, you’ll typically want the EN rating for your sleeping bags to be somewhere between 10 and 30°F.

-Weight is important to keep note of because heavier bags can be more exhausting to carry on longer trips.
-A heavier one can be warmer than lighter ones, so it’s a trade-off you’ll have to consider or bring a few with varying weights so you can be prepared for every scenario.
+Weight is important to keep note of because heavier sleeping bags can be more exhausting to carry on longer trips.
+A heavier one can be warmer than lighter sleeping bags, so it’s a trade-off you’ll have to consider or bring a few with varying weights so you can be prepared for every scenario.

 Taller people might need more length to accommodate them.
 While a full length sleeping bag is made to fit most adults, you don't want too much room in the bottom of your bag or your feet may get cold.
 Most brands don't offer men's and women's sleeping bags, but some run shorter or longer than others, which you should be able to find out about on product description pages.
 Find one that fits your size for a comfortable experience.
 For adults, we recommend full length, and child size for children and some smaller adults.

 Like length, width is also important.
-If there isn’t enough of it for your size, you may experience discomfort and stretching.
-Likewise, if a bag is too spacious, it might not be snug enough to keep warmth in, so pay attention to dimensions when purchasing.
+If there isn’t enough of it for your shoulder girth, you may experience discomfort and stretching.
+Likewise, if a sleeping bag is too spacious, it might not be snug enough to keep warmth in, so pay attention to dimensions when purchasing.
 Consider your preferred sleeping position before making a choice, if you're a side sleeper you may need a wider bag to spread out.

-There are different types of insulation: down and synthetic.
+There are different types of insulation: down and synthetic fill.
 Each has strengths and weaknesses, which we’ll go over a bit further down this article, but for now, just know what they’re called.
 Knowing which one suits your needs better is key to making more informed purchases.
 Even sleeping positions matter as you consider your ideal bag.

 Down Fill Power